 The aim of veneer is to create the appearance of a higher-end solid wood for interior trim at a cheaper cost and in a quicker production time.

 A veneer is created by slicing logs of wood one-eighth of an inch thick using a rotating lathe.
 The technique is comparable to that of a deli worker slicing small pieces of cheese off a block.

 The log is suspended between two blocks, and the rotary lather gently removes long, thin pieces of wood for the veneer.
 After that, the veneer will be applied to a substrate.

 Now It’s Your Turn!

-Did you learn something new from 9 types of wooden furniture?
+Did you learn something new from the different types of wooden furniture?

 Either way, leave a comment below right now.

 It’s good to know from this article that furniture made from black walnut is not easily deformed and has excellent decorative stability.
 I’m currently looking for wooden furniture sets that will complement my house’s vintage style.
 I’ll keep it in mind to look for pieces made from black walnut.

 Thanks for sharing a piece of awesome information about types of wooden furniture.
 This article help me to choose the best furniture for my house.
 Nice article!!